ericthogo4/ArtificialInventionSoftware/README.md

-# Artificial Invention Application
+# Artificial Invention Software

-This is a repository for an application which uses knowledge to create inventions.
+This is a repository for software which uses knowledge to create inventions.

 Feel free to input ideas by opening discusssions.

-The developer is in the problem definition phase of developing the application.

 Checkout the wiki for more information.